SantoshJillella/Webtech/README.md

 # Webtech
-The Projects in these folder can be used as a reference only and not as personel projects.
+The Projects in these folders can be used as a reference only and not as personel projects.